-3. Provide information in all required fields (Workflow, Description, Program, Risk Impact Level, and Probability) and any optional information you want to associate with this risk
+3. Provide information in all required fields (Workflow, Description, Program, Risk Impact Level, and Probability) and any optional information you want to associate with this risk.

-Information for the Workflow field is automatically provided.
+Note: Information for the Workflow field is automatically provided.

+Field Name Description

+Summary Section

-Field Name Description Header Section: Summary Created By Read-only.
+Created By Read-only.
 Resource who created the risk.

 Department The department to which the risk is applied.

 Sub-Type Classifies the risk in more detail.

-Workflow Required.
+Field Name Description Workflow Required.
 Assigns the process that defines the path that the request follows.
 Request Status Read-only.
 Indicator of the current state of the risk.
 Priority The priority of the risk.
 Application The application to which the risk is applied.
 Contact Name Full name of the contact for this risk.
 Assigned To The resource to which the risk is assigned.
 Assigned Group The security group to which the risk is assigned.
 Contact Phone Read-only.
 Phone number of the contact for the risk.
 Request Group The request group which the risk uses.
 Contact Email Read-only.
 Email address of the contact for the risk.
 Description A description of the risk.
-Header Section: Program Reference Program Required.
+Program Reference Section Program Required.
 The program associated with the risk.

-Field Name Description

-Risk Impact Level Required.
+Program Risk Section Risk Impact Level Required.
 Select a value to indicate risk severity.
 The risk impact level is used in analyzing risk activity and calculating risk resolution time.
-For more information, see Analyzing Risk Activity on page 91 and Analyzing Risk Resolution Time on page 93.
+For more information, see "Analyzing Risk Activity" on page 73 and "Analyzing Risk Resolution Time" on page 74.
 Probability Required.
 Select a value to indicate the estimated likelihood that the risk can occur.

-Details Section

-Contains information specific to the risk.

-Notes Section

-Notes to be added on save Additional information to record about the program risk.

-References Section: Reference Additions

-New Reference Reference(s) to add to the program risk.
+Notes Section: Add Notes Notes to be added on save Additional information to record about the program risk.
+References Section: Refere nce Additions New Reference Reference(s) to add to the program risk.
 See step 4 for more information.

-4. To add a reference to the risk:
+- 4. To add a reference to the risk:

 - a.
 Expand the References section.

 - b.
 In the New Reference list, select a reference to add.

 - c.
 Click Add.

 - d.
 Add the reference.

 - e.
 Click OK.

 - f.
 In the Reference Program Window, click Add.